binRick/clusterz/README.md

 # Database

-`clusterz` keeps a small database of running clusters in a file located in OS tmp dir.
-This database can be queried to retrieve information about clusters,
+`clusterz` keeps a small database of clusters in a file.
+This database is updated live by the cluster masters.

 ```js
 // Create a new link to database